Joint JD LLM Program

 Students may also apply for the joint program after beginning the JD program at Lewis & Clark.
 For optimum consideration, please submit applications between March 15 and August 1 of your second year.
 Earlier applications may be accepted if earlier decisions are needed (but not prior to completion of at least two semesters of JD study) and later applications may be accepted if there is room in the class.
 Students applying under this timeframe will complete the standard LLM application and include a statement of interest in and qualifications for the LLM program, as well as the other requirements for LLM applicants.
 (See the LLM application and related Web pages for more information.)

-As noted above, JD students who are accepted into the joint program will take the first semester of the LLM seminar in their final semester as a JD and so should leave room in their JD schedules for this one-credit seminar.
-This one credit will be applied to the LLM seminar for the LLM degree and will not apply towards the JD degree.
-No tuition will be charged for this first credit of the LLM seminar taken as a JD student.
+As noted above, JD students who are accepted into the joint program will take one semester of the Emerging Topics class in their final semester as a JD and so should leave room in their JD schedules for this one-credit class.
+This one credit will be applied to the LLM degree and also towards the JD degree.

 Note that the LLM program may be limited in size in any given year and will also include graduates of other law schools who are pursuing the LLM degree as a separate program.
 A student admitted to the joint program who subsequently wishes to withdraw from the joint program and pursue only the JD degree must give written notice to the Program Director by no later than the first week of the student’s final semester as a JD student.
-Students who wish to withdraw from the joint program after this date must pay a fee of $250.

 Transfer Students